-- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual cooperative unit or manufactured home, with an original term of 301 to 360 months; - (b) was acquired by us between March 1, 2016 and June 30, 2016; - (c) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (d) was not originated under our Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (e) has an original combined loan-to-value ratio that is less than or equal to 97%; - (f) as of the Cut-off Date, is not subject to an Origination Rep and Warranty Settlement; - (g) is not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases); - (h) was not originated under certain non-standard programs;
+(a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual cooperative unit or manufactured home, with an original term of 241 to 360 months;

+(b) was acquired by us between May 1, 2016 and September 30, 2016;

+(c) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date;

+(d) was not originated under our Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP"));

+(e) has an original combined loan-to-value ratio that is less than or equal to 97%;

+(f) as of the Cut-off Date, is not subject to an Origination Rep and Warranty Settlement;

+(g) is not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases) or the loan servicer;

+(h) was not originated under certain non-standard programs;

-- (i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (j) has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%; and - (k) is not covered by private mortgage insurance or pool insurance.
+(i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA"));

+(j) has an original loan-to-value ratio that is (i) greater than 80% and (ii) less than or equal to 97%; and